ElinaFF/PICO/ml.md

 The last classifier is the Random SCM.
 As the random forest is a voting decision tree ensemble, the random SCM is a voting SCM ensemble.

-You have to tick at least one algorithms.
+You have to tick at least one algorithm.

-But because of their differences, some may perform better than others on different datasets.
-It is advised to take at least one SCM-type and one DecisionTree-type algorithms.
+Because of their differences, some may perform better than others on different datasets.
+It is advised to take at least one SCM-type and one DecisionTree-type algorithms, as well as one ensemble type.

-If you want to add scikit-learn algorithms that isn't in the available algorithms, you can in the ADD SKLEARN ALGORITHMS.

-You need to complete the import and specify the grid search parameter (for the CV search algorithm).
+###### Add scikit-learn algorithm

+The MeDIC support the addition of Sklearn models as long as they have a method to extract the importance of features in the prediction.
+After clicking on the button to add a Sklearn algorithms, the user must give the import information of the algorithm.
+The MeDIC will try to import and verify that it is compatible.
+If it is, the user can choose to add the HP to explore by using the table provided by the MeDIC, or to do it manually.
+The user must also select which attribute contains the features importances.

+###### Add custom algorithm

 To add a full custom model, you need to add it to the configuration file located at metabodashboard/conf/SupportedModel.py.
 Add a dictionary containing the NON-INSTANTIATED class and the param grid.
 Format is the following ( change only the attribute xxx)